 — Paramhansa Yogananda (from Whispers from Eternity)

-I thought it would be good to write a little about some of India’s most well-known deities, since many people on the yogic path refer to them often.
-In this post, I will share some basic information on Krishna.
+Many people on the yogic path often refer to some of India’s most well-known deities.
+In this post I share basic information on Krishna.
 In Hindu mythology, Krishna is said to have been an avatar, or incarnation of God, who lived sometime near the end of Descending Dwapara Yuga.

 It is said that Krishna was born in a prison cell, where the evil king Kamsa put his parents.
 But soon after Krishna was born, the door miraculously opened, and Krishna’s father escaped with him and gave him to some cow herders who were staying nearby.
 Krishna grew up to slay the evil king and become a great and wise leader.